google/syzkaller/docs/contributing.md

 - Run `make presubmit` and ensure that it passes before sending a PR.
   It may require some additional packages to be installed (try `sudo make install_prerequisites`).
 - `*.const` files are checked-in with the `*.txt` changes in the same commit.
-- Rebase your pull request onto the master branch before submitting.
+- Rebase your working branch onto the master branch before sending a pull request.
 - If you're asked to add some fixes to your pull requested, please squash the new commits with the old ones.

 ## What to work on